yuvraj2singh/20_day_20_projects/README.md

 Day 2:

-To do list: This inludes a basic SPA where u can add tasks remove tasks check or uncheck tasks .
+To do list: This inludes a basic SPA where u can add tasks remove tasks check or uncheck tasks . live link https://to-do-list-yuvrajs.netlify.app/